gianfi12/gnuplot-by-example/histogram/multiple_serie/README.md

 ## Data layout

-We use a dedicated CSV file for each serie.
+We use a csv file that as one column for each serie that we want to plot and one column with the labels for the x-axys.
-All of them have the following two-column structure.
-The first column state the label for each value that we want on the x-axys.
+The idea is that each row has the x-axys label and the y-values for all the data series.
-The second column state the related y-value.

-> It is important that all the CSV files share the same labels (first column)

 ## Customization opportunities

 * By editing the `plot` statement we can change the following properties: